GhumanNavneet/azure-machine-learning-service-labs/lab-1/visual-studio-code/README.md

 9. Once you setup the python interpreter, select conda environmen `azure_automl`<br/>
     <img src="images/vs3.jpg"/><br/>
 10. `01_model_training.py` is the Python file you will step through executing in this lab.<br/>
-11. Next, follow the steps as in outlined below **Exercises**.
+11. Next, follow the steps as outlined below **Exercises**.
 For executing each cell in below execises click on **Run Cell** i.e, just above the step for each steps as show below.
     <img src="images/vs4.jpg"/><br/>

 ## Exercise 2 - Train a simple model locally